 Because it doesn't rain very often in the Phoenix area, there are two things to remember about driving in Phoenix rain.

-- Because of our high temperatures, windshield wipers dry out.
+- Windshield wipers dry out.
 They are made of rubber, and when we go weeks or months at a time without rain, they may crack and break when you need them most.
 The rubber parts of the windshield wipers are easy to replace.
 Local auto parts stores carry a supply, but those stores are jammed and may run out when the rain in Phoenix finally comes.
 I make sure that my windshield wipers are still in good condition and ready to help me with visibility during Phoenix rain showers by periodically using the windshield washer.
 In that way I can tell if they have separated, cracked or are otherwise in need of replacement.

-- Because it doesn't rain often in Phoenix, the roads can develop a buildup of dirt and oils that may become very slick when that rain finally arrives.
+- The roads can develop a buildup of dirt and oils that may become very slick when that rain finally arrives.
 Leave extra room between your car and the car in front of you, in case you need to make a sudden stop.
 Make sure you know how to handle your vehicle if you get caught in a skid or hydroplaning situation by reading the vehicle's manual.